nrkno/odashboard/src/plugins/widgets/piechart/Readme.md

 # Pie Chart widget.

 The Pie Chart widget can be used to draw line charts for your data.
-The Line Chart widget is built with [ChartJs](http://www.chartjs.org/).
+The Pie Chart widget is built with [ChartJs](http://www.chartjs.org/).

 The widget config has the following mandatory fields: